 | Total | €1,213-1,363 | €1,588-1,788 |

-Leipzig's rental market is still affordable by German standards, though rising fast in trendy areas.
-Here's what a 1-bedroom costs in 2026:
+Leipzig's rental market is still affordable by German standards, though it's rising fast in trendy areas.
+2026 1-bedroom prices:

 - Zentrum: €650-850.
 The city centre.
-Walking distance to the main train station, shopping streets, and cultural venues.
-Best connectivity but loudest.
+Walking distance to the main station, shopping streets, and cultural venues.
+Best connectivity, loudest.

 - Plagwitz: €600-800.
 The creative quarter.
-Former industrial buildings turned galleries, studios, and lofts.
+Old industrial buildings turned into galleries, studios, and lofts.
 Karl-Heine-Kanal for evening walks.
 Leipzig's answer to Kreuzberg.

 - Connewitz: €500-700.
 The alternative neighbourhood.
 Street art, vegan cafes, left-wing culture.
-Young, affordable, and unapologetically itself.
+Young, cheap, unapologetically itself.

 - Lindenau: €500-650.
-West Leipzig, adjacent to Plagwitz.
-Up-and-coming with new cafés and co-working spaces.
-Best value for the creative scene.
+West Leipzig, next to Plagwitz.
+Up-and-coming, with new cafés and co-working.
+Best value if you want the creative scene.

-Leipzig uses the same German federal tax system as Berlin.
-Here's the summary:
+Leipzig runs on the same federal tax system as Berlin.
+The summary:

 | Expense | Leipzig | Berlin | Difference |